alvaroqsaldanha/JapaneseLearning/README.md

 Separate hiragana/katakana/kanji by JLPT levels => To aid in official exam studying.
 Users would progress in the app by unlocking new characters.

 Thank you for reading :)!
-Please leave any comments, ideas, or suggestions below.